 Must-Taste: Travelers will enjoy Malta’s Mediterranean fare.
 Try a taste of lampuki pie, a Maltese seafood specialty, or aljotta, a fish soup, on a trip to the ancient seaside town of Marsaxlokk.
 The Visit Malta website also has an easy-to-use search feature to help find that certain type of restaurant you’re looking for.

-Photo Op: Your travelers will want to capture the iconic shot of the Valletta cityscape from the water, with or without the fleets of dghajsa — small colorful boats — in the foreground.
+Photo Op: Travelers will want to capture the iconic shot of the Valletta cityscape from the water, with or without the fleets of dghajsa — small colorful boats — in the foreground.
 The best way to get this snapshot is from a harbor cruise or a water taxi ride.